PhongTong/How-to-CAD-Siemens-NX/README.md

 ### Session 4: Sweeping through the courts!
 (Thursday, January 16)

-**Objective:** In this session, we’ll explore two very powerful NX tools, loft and sweep.
+**Objective:** In this session, we’ll explore two very powerful NX tools, through curves and through curves mesh.
 These tools allow us to create complicated looking geometries, like the body of a 747 or the surface of an apple.
 Session 4’s goals include:
-* Learning how to use the lofting and sweep command.
+* Learning how to the through curves command.
 * Continuing to master previously explored tools, such as revolve, linear/circular patterns and plane creation.

 **Session Activity:** Using the tools learned on Session 4, we’ll design a variety of items, including: